 Esotropia can be hereditary, although it may occur differently in different family members.
 It is also associated with prematurity and various neurological and genetic disorders.
 Farsightedness is the most common vision problem associated with esotropia.
 Some systemic disorders, such as hyperthyroidism and diabetes, cause ocular misalignment.
 The appearance of crossed eyes in an infant is not always a sign of esotropia; it can be a result of the shape of the eyelids or nasal bridge, and as the infant grows, the misalignment goes away.
 This is called pseudostrabismus.

 Infants and children with suspected esotropia are typically evaluated by a pediatric ophthalmologist or optometrist, who will review the child’s medical and family histories and then perform an examination to determine the child’s visual acuity.
 This includes an evaluation of the general health of the eyes and their refractive state (that is, whether the child is farsighted, nearsighted, or has astigmatism).
 The eyes will be dilated with eye drops to determine the degree of farsightedness.
 The ophthalmologist or optometrist will pay close attention to whether the acuity is equal in both eyes or if one eye is stronger than the other.
-If there is a strong preference for one eye over the other, a condition called amblyopia may occur.
+If there is a strong preference for one eye over the other, amblyopia may occur.
 Amblyopia occurs when one eye fails to properly communicate visual images to the brain, and it is best treated at an early age.
 It can sometimes be treated by patching the stronger eye, but in some cases more aggressive methods of treatment are necessary.
 If ocular misalignment is detected, the degree of misalignment is measured so that the child can be fitted with the appropriate glasses.

-Initial treatment of esotropia may involve the prescription of eyeglasses or contact lenses to correct the child’s hyperopic refractive error (farsightedness).
+Initial treatment of esotropia may involve the prescription of eyeglasses or contact lenses to correct the child’s farsightedness.
 Glasses should be worn all the time.
-Children with significant eye crossing even when wearing glasses or contact lenses may benefit from a bifocal lens.
-Surgery is rarely indicated but may be considered when eye glasses fail to straighten the eyes.
-However, surgery does not replace the need for glasses; it simply corrects the amount of eye crossing.
-The goals of treatment are to re-establish ocular alignment, maximize binocular vision, relieve any diplopia, and manage any associated amblyopia.
+Children whose eyes cross even when they are wearing glasses or contact lenses may benefit from a bifocal lens.
+Surgery is rarely necessary, but may be considered if eye glasses fail to straighten the eyes.
+Surgery does not eliminate the need for glasses; it simply reduces the degree of eye crossing.
+The goals of treatment are to re-establish ocular alignment, maximize binocular vision, relieve any double vision, and manage any associated amblyopia.
 If amblyopia is present and surgery is being considered, it is best to address the amblyopia with eye-patch therapy before surgery is performed.

-Esotropia cannot be prevented, but its complications can be prevented if the problem is detected early and treated properly.
+Esotropia cannot be prevented, but complications resulting from it can be prevented if the problem is detected early and treated properly.
 Children should be monitored closely during infancy and through the preschool years to detect potential eye problems, especially if a relative has strabismus.

 In the United States, children are typically screened for eye health before they are six months old, and thereafter at each check-up with their pediatrician or family practitioner.
 A thorough eye examination by an ophthalmologist or optometrist is recommended when the child is between the ages of 3 and 5.